 BIT-project researches antibiotic resistance in the tropics

-A problem like antibiotic resistance can only be handled in the laboratory.
+A problem like antibiotic resistance can not only be handled in the laboratory.
 It requires a multidisciplinary approach — which is exactly what ITM is doing with the BIT-project, at least until 2020.

 Antibiotic resistance is increasing throughout the world.
 Western countries are also battling this problem, even though in our country you can only obtain antibiotics by prescription and patients with resistant bacteria are treated separately.
 The countries of the South often don’t have the resources to halt resistance.
 Antibiotics are frequently available for sale without a prescription in these countries.
 When people have a fever in the tropics, the standard diagnosis is often malaria, they are prescribed a variety of broad-spectrum antibiotics at the same time or they go buy their ‘wonder drug’ without a prescription.
 In other cases, it may be difficult to convince people that they have to keep taking their medication even though they no longer have symptoms.
 All of this contributes to increased resistance.